iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 > Good way to build up running pace.
 However really annoying that if I don't hold my phone the app stops working 😩<br> :date: __2020-11-23 22:50:39__

-> The program itself is great and I'm really enjoying it but the app keeps crashing.
-I have to keep restarting it which is frustrating when I'm trying to get into a rythmn and flow with my running.<br> :date: __2020-11-23 01:09:53__

-> Jo is off putting talking nonsense and making you think its time to stop running, twice now she's ruined my run.
-So annoying!
-Only talk when it's time to stop.<br> :date: __2020-11-22 20:43:51__

-> Its great but app keeps on stopping when im using it.<br> :date: __2020-11-21 16:50:05__

-> App is good for workouts and motivation but it does keep crashing<br> :date: __2020-11-20 17:38:08__

 #### 2-star reviews